Transmission Problems – Automatic Transmission Repair, How To Fix It

 This is just a general guide and you should read your repair service manual first to make sure that you are doing a proper job.

-Now if you replaced the fluid & filter you can take it for a long drive and see if the problem still occurs.
+When you have replaced the fluid & filter you can take it for a long drive and see if the problem still occurs.
 If you are feeling that the problem is still there, we can go to the next step in out automatic transmission repair guide to try another thing.

 4. Transmission Flush

-Transmission flush is not anything I recommend to do at home.
+I do not recommend to do a transmission flush yourself at home.
 In most cases need a special machine that is cleaning the transmission.

 Check out this video.